Estimating Driver Personality Traits from On-Road Driving Data: Results

 \subsubsection{Effectiveness of road type segmentation}

-As described in Chapter \ref{Method}, we hypothesized that road types are informative for the estimation of the driver's cognitive function.
+As described in Section \ref{Method}, we hypothesized that road types are informative for the estimation of the driver's cognitive function.
 To test this hypothesis, we compare the accuracies of the models with road type segmentation (i) and (ii) and the models without road type segmentation (iii).
 Table \ref{tab:res_road_cog} shows the regression accuracies of model (iii).
-None of the tests was predicted more accurately than models with road type segmentation.
-Therefore, it is important to consider the road type when predicting the cognitive functions of drivers.
+None of the tests were estimated more accurately than models with road type segmentation.
+Therefore, it is important to consider the road type when estimating the cognitive functions of drivers.